 An increasingly popular strategy involves maintaining a pending standard patent application which is written in broad terms then, if and when a competitor releases a product, an innovation patent application can be filed claiming divisional status from the standard patent application.
 The coverage of the divisional patent application can be ‘targeted’ on the competitor’s product, meaning that its coverage is narrow, and therefore more likely to be valid, yet still clearly covers the competitor’s product.

-Latest articles related to Innovation Patents- Innovation patents in the oil and gas sector: Protecting your innovations, protecting your business - Shaken, but still unstirred - Report recommends amendments to the Australian innovation patent system - You can wave your patent around, just don’t hold a stick in your other hand
+Latest articles related to Innovation Patents- Abolition of the Australian Innovation Patent? - Innovation patents in the oil and gas sector: Protecting your innovations, protecting your business - Shaken, but still unstirred - Report recommends amendments to the Australian innovation patent system

 View all articles related to Innovation Patents